qsebring3930/cs2mulch/_pages/heap-remove.md

 ## Goals

-Students will understand elements of the insertion algorithm for heaps.
+Students will understand elements of the removal algorithm for heaps.

 ## Materials